Dark Mode Light Mode

 By pressing the Subscribe button, you confirm that you have read and are agreeing to our Privacy Policy and Terms of Use

-Chernobyl’s “Mutant” Dog Packs Evolve Amidst 40 Years of Nuclear Pollution, Now Immune to Contamination?
+Chernobyl’s Radiation “Mutant” Dog Pack: 40 Years of Evolution in a Nuclear Wasteland

-A few years ago, Professor Norman Kleiman, an environmental health scientist from Columbia University, led his research team back into this abandoned zone and astonishingly discovered a pack of dogs surviving among the ruins.
+However, a few years ago, a surprising discovery was made.
+Professor Norman Kleiman, an environmental health scientist at Columbia University, led a research team back into the abandoned Chernobyl zone, where they stumbled upon a group of dogs.
+These dogs had somehow managed to survive in the ruins.

 Advertisement